jianxunbak/Assignment-3.13/README.md

 ## Lesson Objectives

 Learners will understand:
+- What are databases.
+- How are data stored in relational database like PostgreSQL.
+- The relationships mapping between tables (one to one, one to many, many to many).
 - What is JPA and why use it.
 - What are the various implementations of JPA.
 - What is ORM.